gregorwolf/SAP-NPM-API-collection/apis/ams/README.md

 ```

 #### Technical communication
-By default, the plugin runtime uses an [IdentityServiceAuthProvider](#identityserviceauthprovider) which supports technical communication via SAP Identity Service out-of-the-box.
+By default, the plugin runtime uses an [IdentityServiceAuthProvider](#identityserviceauthprovider) which supports technical communication via SAP Cloud Identity Services out-of-the-box.
 You can access it as follows in the default plugin runtime to configure which policies to use for technical communication scenarios:

 ```js